Sowerby's beaked whale: Conservation

-The species has been hunted infrequently by Norwegians, but such practices have long since been abandoned.
+The species has been hunted infrequently by Norwegian whalers, but this has long since been abandoned.
 There are some deaths due to entanglement in fishing gear, but it is unlikely to be very damaging to the species.
 Sowerby's beaked whale is covered by the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS) and the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS).
 The species is further included in the Memorandum of Understanding Concerning the Conservation of the Manatee and Small Cetaceans of Western Africa and Macaronesia (Western African Aquatic Mammals MoU).